-CMO or Collateralized Mortgage Obligation

-A derivative mortgage-backed security bond created from a large pool of home mortgage loans.
-A single CMO is divided into a number of different classes or "tranches", each containing unique risk profiles and characteristics.
-Most CMOs are not considered appropriate for local governments and other conservative investors.
+CMO or Collateralized Mortgage Obligation A derivative mortgage-backed security bond created from a large pool of home mortgage loans.
+A single CMO is divided into a number of different classes or "tranches", each unique containing risk profiles and characteristics.
+Most CMOs are not considered appropriate for local conservative governments and other investors.